European Confederation of Independent Trade Unions: CESI

-Founded in 1990, CESI advocates improved employment conditions for workers in Europe and a strong social dimension in the EU.

-CESI’s particular strength lies in the public sector but CESI also represents workers from private sector.
-Most of CESI’s affiliates are employed in the fields of central, regional and local administration, security and justice, education, training and research, healthcare, postal services and telecommunications, defence and transport.
+Founded in 1990, CESI advocates for improved employment conditions for workers in Europe and a strong social dimension in the EU.
+CESI represents workers from both the public and private sectors, with a particular strength in the public sector.
+Its affiliates are employed in various fields such as administration, security and justice, defense, and transport.

-CESI defends trade union pluralism as a core component of freedom and democracy, views non-partisanship as a guiding principle of its work, and strictly adheres to ethical fundamental principles such as integrity, fairness, incorruptibility and transparency.
-CESI defends a European social model based on solidarity and subsidiarity and, in its work, strives to maintain the principles of non-discrimination and gender equality.
-CESI promotes the further development of its own youth organisation and its inclusion in internal decision-making processes.
+CESI defends trade union pluralism as a core component of freedom and democracy and adheres to ethical principles such as integrity, fairness and transparency.
+It promotes a European social model based on solidarity and subsidiarity and strives to maintain non-discrimination and gender equality.

-CESI works in line with the principles of the Charter of Fundamental Rights of the European Union and the Convention for the Protection of Human Rights and Fundamental Freedoms.
-It defends the principles and aims listed in the Community Charter of Fundamental Social Rights and in the Council of Europe’s European Social Charter.
+It works in line with the principles of the Charter of Fundamental Rights of the European Union and the Convention for the Protection of Human Rights and Fundamental Freedoms.

 Composition

 Governance

-The current President of CESI is Romain Wolff, of the Luxemburgish General Confederation of Civil Servants.
+The current President of CESI is Romain Wolff, of the Luxembourgish General Confederation of Civil Servants.
 Mr Wolff was elected in December 2012 and re-elected at the CESI congress in 2016.

 The current Secretary General of CESI is Klaus Heeger.
 Mr Heeger was elected in December 2012 and re-elected in the 2016 CESI Congress.

 Congress takes place once every 4 years.
 During the CESI Congress, the Presidium and Board are elected.
 The Presidium and the Board govern CESI during its four-year period.
 The most recent Congress took place in Brussels in December 2016.
 Congress also gives member organisations the opportunity to put forward motions for CESI to act upon in its 4-year mandate.

 CESI is involved in advocacy work as an interest group and in social dialogue as a recognised European social partner, since 2005.
 In 2013, the CESI Youth was created for CESI’s young affiliates.

 CESI is also composed of a Europe Academy, which it is not only its training branch, but also a point of contact for information on certain elements of social dialogue at the EU level.
 The Board consists of a President, Vice Presidents and 3 ex-officio members (the President of CESI, the Secretary General and the Treasurer).